 In Khmer language:

-Six in-depth training presentations for farmers and for Village Animal Health Workers on pig health, nutrition, disease, and record keeping.
-Khmer language:
+Six in-depth training Presentations for farmers and for Village Animal Health Workers on pig health, nutrition, disease, and record keeping, in Khmer language:

 Feed the Future Innovation Lab for Livestock Systems (click for Home page) is part of Feed the Future

 This work was funded in whole or part by the United States Agency for International Development (USAID) Bureau for Food Security under Agreement # AID-OAA-L-15-00003 as part of Feed the Future Innovation Lab for Livestock Systems.
 Additional funding was received from Bill & Melinda Gates Foundation.
 Any opinions, findings, conclusions, or recommendations expressed here are those of the authors alone.